 Assessment is the purposeful and systematic collection of information about students’ learning.
 In Religious Education, students are assessed against the Achievement Standards in the Good News for Living curriculum.
 These describe the expected achievement for students who have been taught the associated curriculum content for a particular year of schooling.
 Both formative and summative assessments provide evidence that enables judgments to be made about a student’s learning and informs reporting on student progress.

-- All assessment practices should be conducted in line with Catholic Education Tasmania (CET) Principles of Assessment (adapted from The Australasian Curriculum, Assessment and Certification Authorities, Principles of Assessment F - 12).
+- All assessment practices should be conducted in line with Catholic Education Tasmania (CET) Principles of Assessment (adopted from ACACA).

 - Teachers should collect evidence of student achievement as described by the Good News for Living Achievement Standards.